med-ezzairi/letgo/readme.md

 ```
 /**
-* I work with v12software.com, which is a Dealership Management System
+* I work for v12software.com, which is a Dealership Management System
 * So, posting cars on letgo requires to specify makeId & modelId
 * for each car, and those are guids, you can get them easily
 *